Fan (person): Celebrities

 These fans will often hold a crush on a major movie star, pop star, athlete or celebrity (see teen idol).
 The groupie is an example, a fan of a particular band or musician, who will follow them on concert tours.
 The degree of devotion to celebrities can range from a simple crush to the deluded belief that they have a special relationship with the star which does not exist.
-In extreme cases, this can lead to celebrity worship syndrome, stalking behavior.
-This can easily switch to hatred of the previously loved celebrity, and result in attempts at violent attacks, one notable incident being the death of Rebecca Schaeffer by a stalking fan in 1989.
+In extreme cases, this can lead to celebrity worship syndrome or stalking behavior.
+This can easily switch to hatred of the previously loved celebrity, and result in attempts at violent attacks; one notable incident being the death of Rebecca Schaeffer by a stalking fan, Robert John Bardo, in 1989.

-This is somewhat related to the concept of parasocial interaction where audiences develop one-sided relationships with media characters and celebrities.
+The latter is somewhat related to the concept of parasocial interaction where audiences develop one-sided relationships with media personalities and celebrities.

 Not all fans have a crush on their idols.
 There are also fans who want to become their friends or respect an idol's relationship.
-In fact, there are fans who idolize their celebrity couples.
+In fact, there are fans who idolize celebrity couples.